 The avalanche advisory is designed for people who have taken at least an avalanche awareness class or preferably an avalanche Level 1 course.
-We don't expect a first time user to understand the contents of an advisory.
+We don't expect a first time user to completely understand the contents of an advisory.
 This page explains the basic concepts of the advisory and how to read it.

-The first section offers is the bottom line.
+The first section is the bottom line.

 The Mountain Graphic

 This graphic provides a general overview of the avalanche danger with a short paragraph on the "Bottom Line" information.
-This section many tell you whether you can safely walk you dog on a mountain trail or snowmobile on a mountain road.
+This section may tell you whether you can safely walk your dog on a mountain trail or snowmobile on a mountain road.
 The rest of the advisory gives more specific avalanche information you will need for more specific trip planning decisions.
 For a tutorial on danger ratings click HERE.

 Below this Bottom Line section, you will find the avalanche problems for the day.
 These have a series of symbols and graphics above a description to help explain the avalanche problem and help you remember it while making decisions in the field.